One Piece Bounty Rush

-One Piece Bounty Rush is a free-to-play mobile game based on the One Piece franchise, developed and published by Bandai Namco Entertainment.
+One Piece Bounty Rush is a 2018 free-to-play action game developed by Sega and published by Bandai Namco Entertainment. based on the One Piece franchise.
 The game is played in real-time with four player teams in battle mode, in which the team that has the most treasure at the end wins.
 Every battle takes place within a location from the One Piece series.

 Production and gameplay

-The mobile game is a collaboration between Bandai Namco Entertainment, One Piece author Eiichiro Oda, anime production studio Toei Animation, and the manga publisher Shueisha.
+The game is a collaboration between Bandai Namco Entertainment, developer Sega, One Piece author Eiichiro Oda, anime production studio Toei Animation, and the manga publisher Shueisha.

 It was initially released on March 29, 2018 for Android and iOS platforms and was taken offline on April 10, 2018 for long-term maintenance and was later re-released with graphics and gameplay overhaul on January 31, 2019.

 One Piece Bounty Rush has a team of four players competing against another team of four players in real-time, with each battlefield being based on a location within the One Piece series.
 The winner is whichever team has the most coins at the end of a battle.
 Players can enhance a character's level by collecting in-game items from either the story mode or a battlefield.

 Each team has to place their own flag on treasure to claim it.
 The three character types within a team are Runner, Attacker, or Defender.
 The runner grabs points, the attacker fights enemies, and the defender moves enemies out of the way.
 There are a variety of characters to choose from and each character has their own attacks.
 The attacks include a basic combo and special skills.
 When using a basic combo, the player has to attack whatever character is closest.
 Every point from claiming treasure gives the player a small bonus after the battle.
 When a basic combo is finished, the enemy is knocked down, but they have the ability to not be harmed while getting back up.